JULY 31, 2019

 No European service has yet risen to the top in the way Netflix has in the United States.

-There are enormous opportunities for broadcasters to work together, especially in the sports market, to prevent an outside technology company like Netflix swooping in and running off with the market.
+There are enormous opportunities for broadcasters, especially in the sports market, to prevent an outside technology company like Netflix or Amazon swooping in and running off with the market.